• Archive

 Down a small hill behind the church sit three tiny emergency shelters.
 They are simple, temporary places to sleep and breathe, yet for Dillon Basford, his partner, Kaylee Mendicky, and their 1-year-old son, Kobe, they represented safety for the first time in months.

 The family lost their housing after falling behind on payments for their trailer.
 The debt totaled $11,000, far more than they could gather in time.
-Through a partnership between Welcome House (a non-profit and shelter) and Crosspoint Church, They found themselves in Maysville, a community that like so many others is grappling with how to care for its unhoused neighbors.
+Through a partnership between Welcome House, a nonprofit shelter, and Crosspoint Church, they found themselves in Maysville, a community that like many others is grappling with how to care for its unhoused neighbors.

-Maysville’s approach to the unhoused has seen the community come together to create a coalition bringing in the police, the unhoused, and various organizations and shelters including Welcome House to work towards solutions.
-This was a radical change, growing out of a poor outcome when city employees set fire in 2021 to a homeless camp, following orders of their boss.
+Maysville’s approach has brought together a coalition of the police, the unhoused and various organizations and shelters including Welcome House to work towards solutions.
+This was a radical change, growing out of a poor outcome when city employees, on orders from their boss, set fire to a homeless camp in 2021.

 The coalition’s timing was critical and prescient.
-In 2024 the Kentucky Legislature passed House Bill 5, also known as the Safer Kentucky Act, that criminalized homelessness by restricting where people can sleep.
+In 2024, the Kentucky General Assembly passed House Bill 5, also known as the Safer Kentucky Act, that criminalized homelessness by restricting where people can sleep.
 Chad, cooperating with police, chose instead to set out the welcome mat.
 “I’m just here for you,” he said about the people seeking shelter.
 “When you’re willing to come along like that’s the reward.”

 The numbers reveal how much the small shelter homes are needed.
-Between January and October of 2025, 106 persons including men, women and children found a temporary home in these tiny residences.
-Of those 106, 38 were women, 34 were men and the same number were children.
-The numbers marked a 32 percent increase in persons who benefited from the work of the coalition.
+Between January and October 2025, 106 people used them: 34 men, 38 women and 34 children.
+The numbers marked a 32 percent annual increase in people who benefited from the coalition’s work.

 “Welcome, we’re really honored to have you as our guests,” he tells them.
 He shares his phone number.
 He prays.

-One family, headed by Dillon Basford and his partner, Kaylee Menkedick-Nickev, remind Chad of why the coalition’s work matters.
-The couple sat with their one-year-old child while she told her story of quitting hard drugs for her baby.
-The couple is trying to change the way they live and the temporary home they found through the coalition has helped.
+Dillion and Kaylee sat with their child while she told her story of quitting hard drugs for her baby.
+The couple is trying to change the way they live, and the temporary home has helped.
 “Everything I do, I do for the baby,” she said.

 The shelters are meant to be a landing point, not a final stop.
 Families can stay for seven days.
 That limit protects insurance coverage for the church and keeps the partnership running.
 It also gives families a reason to stay connected with Welcome House and continue toward stable housing.
 It’s a place where new beginnings can take place.

-Pastor Chad Current paints the third shelter.
-The third shelter is going to be only for families with children.
+Chad paints a shelter that is set aside for families with children.

-Pastor Chad Current speaks with Tabitha by the Ohio riverbank.
-She had previously stayed in one of the shelters for a month before she got on her feet.
+Chad speaks with Tabitha, who did not give her last name, by the Ohio River.
+She had previously stayed in one of the shelters before finding regular housing.

-Pastor Chad Current prays with Elizabeth Thacker, 32, a former occupant of the shelters down the church.
+Chad prays with Elizabeth Thacker, 32, a former occupant of the church’s shelters.

-Pastor Chad Current walks at night around his neighborhood.
-He calls them prayer walks, he memorizes a scripture and sends an audio message of it to a friend.
+Chad walks at night around his neighborhood.
+He calls them prayer walks.
+He memorizes a scripture and sends an audio message of it to a friend.

-Pastor Chad Current holds a friend’s hand and prays.
-He regularly spends most days visiting people how they are doing.
+Chad holds a friend’s hand and prays.
+He regularly spends his days visiting people to find out how they are doing.

-Dillon Basford, 23, lays in his bunk bed while his stepson sits on another bed.
+Dillon Basford, 23, lays in his bunk bed while his stepson, Kobe, sits on another bed.
 Each shelter has bunk beds with roommates.

 Join Us